Mantej-Singh/modern-portfolio-react/README.md

 ### **From Static HTML5UP to Dynamic React**

-This portfolio represents a complete evolution from legacy web development to modern React architecture.
+This portfolio represents a complete evolution from legacy web development (see [website](https://mantej-singh.github.io/)/[Repo](https://github.com/Mantej-Singh/mantej-singh.github.io)) to modern React architecture.
 Here's the journey and why each change was necessary:

 #### **🔙 The HTML5UP Era (Static Template)**
 The original portfolio was built on HTML5UP's "Landed" template - a beautiful but static solution with several limitations: